Mahsa-Alamshahi/news_app/README.md

 # About

-- This repository is about searching on news articles by calling API.
-After getting result, user could make favorite article list.
+- This repository is about getting news articles by calling API.
+When internet is disconnected, showing news articles in offline mode.

 <!-- ## Screenshots -->
 <!--